IT regulations

 7. Information

 If you handle personal, confidential or sensitive information, you must take all reasonable steps to safeguard it and must observe Staffordshire University’s Data Protection and GDPR Guidance, available at www.staffs.ac.uk/GDPR, particularly with regard to online storage, removable media, mobile and privately-owned devices.
-Any device used to access sensitive data must be up to date with security patches, must be configured to encrypt data, must have the screen locked when not in use, and must be physically secured at all time.
+Any device used to access sensitive data must be up to date with security patches, must be configured to encrypt data, must have the screen locked when not in use, and must be physically secured at all times.

 You must not infringe copyright or break the terms of licences for software or other material.